dmaidaniuk/ozark-compatibility-test/README.md

 mvn clean install -P payara-deploy
 ```

+**Note:** by default in Payara built-in user `admin` doesn't have password.
+To set some password for it use command: `asadmin --user admin change-admin-password`.

 ## Licensing and Copyright

 This code is licensed under the  Apache License Version 2.0.
 Please see LICENSE for licensing and copyright information.